-Note that we have removed the search Contacts By Name () and search Special Contacts By Name () methods because they are business methods, and not methods that the PhoneBook class should declare.
+Because searchContactsByName() and searchSpecialContactsByName() are business methods and not methods that the PhoneBook class should declare, we have removed them.
 In fact, in our phone book abstraction, we refer to the concept of a phone book containing contacts, not a phone book that can perform searches.
 As for the old and now no longer used paper phone book, we mean an object similar to a notebook in which the contacts are written.
-Aphone book therefore represents a data container and not an object that performs business actions, in fact we have made it implement the Data interface.
+A phone book therefore represents a data container and not an object that performs business actions, in fact we have made it implement the Data interface.
 To search for a certain contact in a paper phone book, a user must browse the pages of the phone book.
-So, we have decided for now to move the search Contacts By Name () and search Special Contacts By Name () methods in a new class called User, which will perform searches in the address book:
+So, we have decided for now to move the searchContactsByName() and searchSpecialContactsByName() methods in a new class called User, which will perform searches in the address book: